-In Figure 3, the blocks marked "inverter control" mean systems that form control signals for a given level of single-phase inverters.
+In Figure 3, the blocks marked "inverter control" mean systems that form control signals for a given level of singlephase inverters.
 These blocks between the phases are the same - which makes the control system simple.
 The numbers entered next to the designation of system elements (e.g. the first number for transformers, the number in the "inverter control" block) means the next level of inverters in the created cascade.
 The block labeled "frequency" is the source of the triangular carrier signal.
 For each phase, these signals differ only in phase shift.
 The block marked "segments" is used by the logic of the "inverter control" block to determine the number of rectangular components forming a given wavelet signal.
 For the considered range of wavelets, only 16 segments are enough to reconstruct the shape of the function from Figures 1 and 2.

-The article shows the shape of the output voltage using three wavelet forms that create the output voltage in each of the five phases.
+The article shows the shape of the output voltage using three wavelet forms that create the output voltage in each of the three phases.
 According to the authors, the output voltage reproduces the shape of the sinusoidal function with high accuracy.
+As part of the simulation tests, three-phase voltage and current waveforms for three variants were shown.
+In the first variant, only the first wavelet form was used.
+In the second variant, the first and second wavelet forms were used, and in the third variant, three wavelet forms were used, which were mathematically described in the theoretical part of the article.

 The proposed method based on wavelet transform is very suitable for cascade converters even though it demands independent voltage sources.
-In each phase of the complex converter, the component inverters are supplied from three independent voltage sources: Udc1p, Udc2p, and Udc3p, where "p" is the index of individual phases: A, B, C, D, E. The supply voltages are proportional to the relevant amplitudes of component wavelets.
-If the proportional factor is set to 500 the voltage: Udc1p = 318 V, Udc2p = 132 V, Udc3p = 50 V.
+In each phase of the complex converter, the component inverters are supplied from three independent voltage sources: U{D1} , U{D2} , and U{D3} .
+The supply voltages are proportional to the relevant amplitudes of component wavelets.
+If the proportional factor is set to 500 the voltage U{D1} = 318 V, U{D2} = 132 V, and U{D3} = 84 V.